kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 Performed [sixteenth](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation16/GRMPY-validation.csv) run of the group.
 Ran add-nifti-info to see if it would fix some of the errors.

 Performed [seventeenth](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation17/GRMPY-validation.csv) run of the group.
+Saw some m0scans with 0 numvolums, removed their perf data.
+Missing metadata problem persisted.

+Performed [eighteenth](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation18/GRMPY-validation.csv) run of the group.